SumanthRH/tokenization/6-postprocessing-and-more/README.md

 - [Next Chapter](#next-chapter)

 <!-- tocstop -->

+# Agenda
+Some miscallaneous topics that we haven't covered yet!
+We'll finally look at postprocessing step in tokenization and the gotchas with special tokens.
+We'll also look at problematic "glitch tokens" studying the behaviour of GPT-3.5, and if you're a developer, why you might want to shrink your tokenizer for fast iteration cycles.

 # The PostProcessor: Be careful with special tokens
 One aspect we didn't get into until now was the postprocessor: typically, certain special tokens are added at the beginning or end (or both) of your sequence.
 For example, if you encode "Hello there!" with BERT, you get: